 In fact, System Designer acts as an ODM (Object-Document Mapper) to manage your components as NoSQL Documents.

-You can run your application directly from System Designer and then export it to HTML, JSON or a Node.js module (* macOS and HTML5 version only).
+You can run your system directly from System Designer and then export it to HTML, JSON or a Node.js module (* macOS and HTML5 version only).

-Because you have defined a model for your application, a Dynamic Type Check is done on every action of your application.
+Because you have defined a model for your system, a Dynamic Type Check is done on every action of your system.
 All warnings are send and shown in System Designer.

-System Designer can load the model of any application that runs on the browser or on Node.js (* macOS and HTML5 version only).
-You can see the schemas, models, components and methods of the running application and you can edit them.
+System Designer can load the model of any system that runs on the browser or on Node.js (* macOS and HTML5 version only).
+You can see the schemas, models, components and methods of the running system and you can edit them.

-All modifications to the model done inside System Designer will be send to the running application.
+All modifications to the model done inside System Designer will be send to the running system.
 There is no need to reload to see your modifications.

 System Designer has a Github module to synchronize your work between all these apps.
 You can begin your design on your Mac and then continue it on your iPad.